Last updated: May 24, 2026

 After Affirmed won the Triple Crown in 1978 — completing a three-race battle with Alydar that remains the closest and most competitive Triple Crown series ever run — American racing entered a drought that lasted 37 years.
 Thirteen horses won the Kentucky Derby and Preakness during that span and failed at the Belmont: Spectacular Bid (1979), Pleasant Colony (1981), Alysheba (1987), Sunday Silence (1989), Silver Charm (1997), Real Quiet (1998), Charismatic (1999), War Emblem (2002), Funny Cide (2003), Smarty Jones (2004), Big Brown (2008), I’ll Have Another (2012), and California Chrome (2014).

 American Pharoah ended the drought in 2015 under trainer Bob Baffert and jockey Victor Espinoza.
-His Belmont win by 5½ lengths was the moment 37 years of near-misses resolved — and the crowd noise at Belmont Park that day was reportedly audible from outside the track.
-Three years later, Justify became the 13th Triple Crown winner, completing the feat in just 112 days from his first career start — the fastest any horse had gone from debut to Triple Crown in the modern era.
+His Belmont win by 5½ lengths was the moment 37 years of near-misses resolved.
+Three years later, Justify became the 13th Triple Crown winner, completing the feat in just 112 days from his first career start.

 Secretariat’s Triple Crown Records

-Secretariat’s 1973 Triple Crown stands apart from every other in history for a specific reason: he holds the track record in all three races, and all three records still stand as of 2026 — more than 50 years later.
-No other Triple Crown winner has set a record in even one of the three races that has lasted this long.
-Secretariat set all three in the same five-week span.
+Secretariat’s 1973 Triple Crown stands apart from every other in history: he holds the track record in all three races, and no other Triple Crown winner has ever held even one of the three marks for this long, let alone all three simultaneously.

 | Race | Secretariat’s Time | Previous Record | Still Stands? |